Language

 Are Toguz Korgool and Togyz Kumalak the same game?

-They are closely related national names and rule traditions for the 9-pit game: Kyrgyz Toguz Korgool and Kazakh Togyz Kumalak.
-Terminology and school explanations can differ.
+Yes.
+They are national names for the closely related 9-pit mancala game: Kyrgyz Toguz Korgool and Kazakh Togyz Kumalak.

-Can I play Toguz Korgool online against a computer?
+Can I play Toguz Korgool against the computer for free?

 Toguz Korgool Rules Online Togyz Kumalak